godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 ^^^^^^^^^^^^^^

 The "Shrink" setting allows you to add an extra scaling factor on top of what the "Stretch" options above already provide.
-The default, 1, means that no scaling occurs.
+The default value of 1 means that no scaling occurs.

-If you set "Shrink" to, say, 4 and leave "Stretch Mode" on "Disabled", each unit in your scene will correspond to 4×4 pixels on the screen.
+If, for example, you set "Shrink" to 4 and leave "Stretch Mode" on "Disabled", each unit in your scene will correspond to 4×4 pixels on the screen.

 If "Stretch Mode" is set to something other than "Disabled", the size of the root viewport is scaled down by the "Shrink" factor, and pixels in